 If you run a used car dealership based in Baton Rouge, your keyword lists should include terms like baton rouge car dealership or car dealership baton rouge.
 This will be complementary to your existing geo-targeting efforts which already ensure that even if you use generic terms like used car dealership, your ads will only be displayed to people in and/or around Baton Rouge.

-Localization is the Future
+Localisation is the Future